raimilcruz/bengala/readme.md

 # Bengala compiler

-Bengala is compiler for the Tiger language.
+Bengala is a compiler for the Tiger language.

 ## Usage

-The compiler accepts a text file as input and generates a .NET framework executable
+The compiler accepts a text file as input and generates a .NET (Standard) framework executable

 ```bash
 Bengala.exe test.tiger